 Important: You do not need to do anything to receive your share, if any, of the Settlement Fund.
 Each Class Member’s share of the Settlement Fund will be calculated in accordance with the Plan of Allocation.
 Checks will be mailed by the Administrator to each Class Member that is entitled to a share of the Settlement Fund using the most recent address information available in Stericycle’s databases as well as other available sources of information.
-However, if you are no longer a Stericycle customer and have moved, or otherwise believe that the address Stericycle has on file for you is not accurate, please visit the Address Update/Award Estimate page to review and update your contact information, or contact the Administrator at 1-877-919-5481.
+However, if you are no longer a Stericycle customer and have moved, or otherwise believe that the address Stericycle has on file for you is not accurate, please contact the Administrator via email at Questions@StericycleClassAction.com or call 1-877-919-5481.

 b.
 Pricing practice changes for current Stericycle customers.

 Stericycle has agreed to discontinue the pricing practice challenged in this Action for all Class Member contracts still subject to such increases within 60 days of October 26, 2017.
 Subject to certain limitations stated in the Settlement Agreement, Stericycle agrees not to impose an annual price increase of more than a 6% of the Contractually Agreed Price on these Class Members.

 Any Class Members who previously renegotiated their contracts with Stericycle such that they are no longer subject to the pricing practice challenged in this Action on the date of Preliminary Approval and instead are being charged annual price increases that are set forth in their contracts will continue to be charged in accordance with those contracts.